This page provides a detailed step-by-step guide for working through a complete AseptSoft project — from opening a module to delivering final exports.

 🔀 Navigate |

-Switch between steps to see different configurations |
+Switch between steps to see different configurations. |

 Each step has independent state assignments — changing states in one step does not affect other steps.